-Inclusiveness contributes to better Quality Management and this is why AlisQI operates a site license; user licenses would effectively penalise a company for encouraging cross-functionality.
+Inclusiveness contributes to better Quality Management and this is why AlisQI operates a site license; user licenses would effectively penalize a company for encouraging cross-functionality.

-User-friendliness empowers the end-user, as Haaijer realises.
-"The department representatives each set up their own part of the system,” she says.
-“This makes it very clear to the users, because they actually recognize their own processes."
+User-friendliness empowers the end-user, as Haaijer realizes.
+“The department representatives each set up their own part of the system,” she says.
+“This makes it very clear to the users because they actually recognize their own processes.”

 And easy to manage.
 “The advantage is that you link everything together,” Haaijer continues.
 “It is always up-to-date: you do not have multiple versions in one system.”